Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Complete Step 3 of Aaron's training regimen!_

 May as well be done before leaving Mason's Lab.
-You have to use preconstructed decks he hands you for each match, anyway.
+You have to use the decks that he hands you for each match, anyway.
 You can't use your own custom decks.

 ***